kushaljain0/rustedgedb/docs/dev/lessons_learned.md

 2. ❌ Then updated documentation to match
 3. ✅ Should have been the reverse

+#### What Happened with WAL (Correct)
+1. ✅ Updated specification first with WAL design
+2. ✅ Implemented WAL according to specification
+3. ✅ Updated documentation to reflect actual implementation details
+4. ✅ Maintained consistency between spec and code

 #### Correct Workflow
 ```bash
 # 1. Update specification